maxpowersi/APE/README.md

 	- smb-enum-users
 	- vuln
 	- vulscan
-### HTTP Discovery
-- dirsearch (default list, using most commons extension, directory and no extension)
-- dirb (default list, using most commons extension, directory and no extension)
-- opendoor (default list, using most commons extension, directory and no extension)
-- gobuster (using custom lists)
 ### Adding new tools
 You can add you own tools, editing the command files.
 ## Help